omesagroup/omesa/serviceimplementation.md

 ## References

-The following references were used by OMESA for research and example purposes
+The following references were used by OMESA exclusively for research and example purposes.
+Credit due to the respective authors & owners of the content.

 * http://soapatterns.org/
 * http://www.enterpriseintegrationpatterns.com